Peixinho/LazyMePHP/README.md

 ![LazyMePHP](https://raw.githubusercontent.com/Peixinho/LazyMePHP/main/public/img/logo.png)

 LazyMePHP is a small and easy to learn/use PHP framework that I've been using for quite some time, with success, and that has some nice features:
- - MySQL and MSSQL support
+ - MySQL, SQLite and MSSQL support
  - Class Generation based on database tables, one Class per table
  - Basic Form Generation based on database tables, one Form per table
  - RestAPI Generation based on database tables, one API file per table